sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/01-api/02-runes.md

 <p>{count} doubled is {doubled}</p>
 ```

-An effect only reruns when the object it reads changes, not what a property inside it changes.
+An effect only reruns when the object it reads changes, not when a property inside it changes.
 If you want to react to _any_ change inside an object for inspection purposes at dev time, you may want to use [`inspect`](#inspect).

 ```svelte
 <script>